 2x35x2+5x6x2=2x2x+3.\frac{2x^3 - 5x^2 + 5x - 6}{x - 2} = 2x^2 - x + 3.

-which matches the original dividend.
-That confirms the division is correct.
+which matches the original dividend, confirming the division.

-The most common setup error is skipping a missing power.
-For example, if you divide x3+4x1x^3 + 4x - 1 by x1x - 1, you should rewrite the dividend as
+The most common place to get stuck is a missing power.
+If you divide x3+4x1x^3 + 4x - 1 by x1x - 1, rewrite the dividend as

 x3+0x2+4x1.x^3 + 0x^2 + 4x - 1.

 That 0x20x^2 placeholder keeps every subtraction lined up.
-Without it, later terms can slide into the wrong column.
+Without it, later terms slide into the wrong column — so if your columns ever look ragged, check for a skipped power before anything else.

 x3+2x25x6x+3.\frac{x^3 + 2x^2 - 5x - 6}{x + 3}.

-Focus on lining up degrees and checking the result by multiplication.
-For a useful next step, try a case with a nonzero remainder and write the answer as
+Line up the degrees, then check by multiplication.
+For a harder follow-up, pick a case with a nonzero remainder and write the answer as

 quotient+remainderdivisor.\text{quotient} + \frac{\text{remainder}}{\text{divisor}}.